questionmark/qm-oap-docs/src/overview.rst

 the latest global trusted root certificates as these are also subject to change.

-Questionmark site certificates do change from time to time and may change at short notice.
-The global certificate authority used to sign the certificates is also subject to change.
+..  warning::   Questionmark site certificates do change from time to
+                time and may change at short notice.
+The changes may include requiring new root certificates even if using the  same root certificate authority.
+An example was the change from SHA1 to SHA2 signing.
+The root certificate authority used to sign the certificates is also subject to change.